api3dao/airnode/packages/examples/integrations/README.md

 # Integrations

 This folder contains integrations showcasing various features and API integrations, which can be run using a basic Airnode flow.
 Each integration is self contained in its own folder.
-The only exception is the contract of the requester for this integration.
+The only exception is the contract of the requester.
 All requesters are located in the `../contracts` directory.

 There need to be a few files for each integration:
 - `README.md` - Should explain what the particular integration is about